 Mr. Quqqiaq: Thank you, Mr. Chairman.
-My community of Taloyoak was very privileged to see the off-loading of the material for the new high school build, and who are seeing progress of the building of the new high school.
+My community of Taloyoak was very privileged to see the offloading of materials for the new high school build, and we are already seeing progress of the building of the new high school.
 It makes my community very happy to finally see construction being done in the community, especially when it comes to the high school build.
-I wanted to thank the education department and Community and Government Services for this.
+I wanted to thank the Education department and Community and Government Services for this.
 It's just a comment.
 Thank you, Mr. Chairman.

 Chairman (interpretation): Thank you. (interpretation ends) Just one last call.
-Any general comments before we continue to detailed questions?
-This morning, we are dealing with Corporate Services.
+Any general comments before we proceed to detailed questions?
+This morning, we are dealing with corporate services.
 Education.
 Corporate Services.
 Total Capital Expenditures. \$30.9 million.
 Mr. Malliki.

 Mr. Malliki (interpretation): Thank you, Mr. Chairman.
-Thank you, minister, and your employees.
-Welcome.
-I want to start off with the issues the Chairman mentioned, I believe (interpretation ends) social committee (interpretation) chairman just stated that adult education centre is not clearly identified in this plan, and I wonder if that project is still included in this plan?
+Welcome, minister and your staff.
+I want to begin with an issue the chairman mentioned.
+I believe the chair of the (interpretation ends) social committee (interpretation) just mentioned that the adult education centre is not clearly identified in this plan, and I am wondering if that project is still included in this plan.
 I would like that clarified.
 Thank you, Mr. Chairman.